 Clause 10: Improvement

 The last section of the standard defines the requirements for continual improvement of the QMS, including requirements for nonconformities and corrective actions, problem-solving, and error-proofing processes.
 This clause starts with a new section that organizations should determine and identify opportunities for improvement such as improved processes to enhance customer satisfaction.
 There is also a need to look for opportunities to improve processes, products and services, and the QMS, especially with future customer requirements in mind.
 Due to the new way of handling preventive actions, there are no preventive action requirements in this clause.
 These have now been moved to Clause 6.
 However, there are some new corrective action requirements.
 The first is to react to the nonconformities and take action, as applicable, to control and correct the nonconformities and deal with the consequences.
 The second is to determine whether similar nonconformities exist or could potentially occur.
-Causal factors include human factors, so it could be wide-ranging.
+Causal factors include human factors, so they could be wide-ranging.
 The requirement for documented information (procedure) for nonconformity and corrective action is retained.
 This must include flow down to providers as appropriate.
 The requirement for continual improvement has been extended to cover the suitability and adequacy of the QMS as well as its effectiveness, but it no longer specifies how an organization achieves this.
 Improvement activities must be monitored and evaluated.
 The new standard contains a new requirement that covers customer complaints and field failure test analysis.
 It requires organizations to perform analysis of on-field failures and returned parts.
 Where requested, this can extend to how embedded software in the organization’s product performs within the system of the final customer’s product.

 Section 10.2.3: Problem-solving